By Erin Huffstetler | 09/24/2014 | 7 Comments

 After the whole tree-on-house debacle, we got serious about doing a home inventory.
 We’d done one years ago, but it had never been as thorough as it needed to be.
 Putting a new one together was pure torture, but we now have a detailed catalog of our belongings complete with serial numbers and photos to back it up.

-I couldn’t find a home inventory worksheet that gave you enough space to list everything you need to, so I created my own, and shared it over at About.com.
+I couldn’t find a home inventory worksheet that gave you enough space to list everything you need to, so I created my own.
 You can get it here.

 Please, please put this on your to-do list.
 Your homeowner’s insurance policy will only bail you out of a disaster, if you’re able to prove what you lost.
 So do a detailed home inventory, and then make several copies of it.
 I have a copy in our fire safe, one on my computer, one on the cloud and I even sent a copy to my sister.
 That may sound like overkill, but I like knowing we’re covered.